You will improve your search engine rankings and traffic by putting key content above the fold of the browser.

 Above the fold checklist

-Service page of financial advisor
+Service page of a financial advisor

 Can you read title or header ?